tkhduracell/chai-moment-esm/README.md

-# Chai MomentJS
+# chai-moment-ts - Chai MomentTS

+This is copy of https://github.com/alexgs/chai-moment-js

-**Chai MomentJS** is a plugin for the [Chai][1] assertion library that provides date/time comparisons.
+**Chai MomentTS** is a plugin for the [Chai][1] assertion library that provides date/time comparisons.
 It is a wrapper for some of the query functions in the [MomentJS][2] date library.
-Use **Chai MomentJS** to write fluent BDD/TDD tests and get useful error messages.
+Use **Chai MomentTS** to write fluent BDD/TDD tests and get useful error messages.

 In other words, _don't_ do this: